Operation Mountain Viper

 In Operation Mountain Viper, the United States Army and the Afghan National Army (nearly 1000 in number) worked together from August 30 to early September, 2003, to uncover hundreds of suspected Taliban rebels dug into the mountains of Daychopan district, Zabul province, Afghanistan.

-The Operation killed an estimated 124 militants.
+The Operation killed an estimated 300 plus militants (Reference: first hand account from interview with ODA members of 2056).
 Five Afghan Army personnel were killed and seven were injured.
 One U.S. soldier died in an accidental fall and five were killed in an ambush on August 31, 2003.

 The Operation worked in conjunction with Operation Warrior Sweep.